FIVB Men's Volleyball World Cup (1965–2019): Winners

 Russia (considered as the inheritors of the records of the former Soviet Union), Brazil and United States are the only teams that have won the Men's World Cup more than once.

 The Soviets took the gold at the opening edition of the tournament, in 1965.
 Four years later, the winner was also a socialist nation, East Germany.

 Scheduled for Uruguay, the 1973 edition was cancelled.
 In 1977, competition was resumed in Japan, and the Soviet Union came back for two wins in a row.
 In 1985, they were once again runners-up, but lost the decisive match to United States in five sets.
 In 1989, Cuba surprised the world and beat a rising Italy to take the gold.

 With the competition now set as a qualifying event for the Olympic Games, the Soviet Union, led by Dmitri Fomin won the title in 1991, at the brink of dissolution.
 The Italians, who hadn't participated in this edition, finally conquered their gold medal in 1995.
 Inheriting a large part of the former Soviet volleyball programme, Russia were the winners in 1999.

 The following two editions, played in 2003 and 2007 respectively, were won by favorites Brazil.
 In 2011, Russia regained the title, while the 2015 edition was won by the United States for the second time.
 Brazil won the title for the third time in 2019.

 Competition formula

-The World Cup is the most stable from all competition formulas employed by the FIVB.
-The following rules apply:
+The former World Cup was the most stable from all competition formulas employed by the FIVB.
+The following rules applied: